emanguy/Curse-of-Strahd/Characters/NPCs/Argynvost.md

 * Was wealthy, so he used his resources to hire human forces to defend the Amber Temple
   * This group of humans were called the [[Order of the Silver Dragon]]
   * Only the highest ranked individuals were told of his true nature
+* Killed when Strahd returned with reinforcements to the valley around Argynvostholt